vinodnextcoder/nestjs-mongoose-boilerplate/README.md

 Contributions are welcome!
 If you find any issues or want to enhance the application, feel free to submit a pull request.

+husky added you skip in commint using below command git commit -m "commit msg" --no-verify

 ## License

 This project is licensed under the [MIT License](LICENSE).